MERGER AND ACQUISITION

 Experience in similar transactions, sector knowledge, global presence, and high-quality networks.

-They play a central role, collaborating closely with legal, tax, accounting, and technical consultants, ensuring smooth communication and information sharing throughout.
+They play a central role, collaborating closely with regulatory, tax, accounting, and technical consultants, ensuring smooth communication and information sharing throughout.

 They can represent either side, helping acquirers structure bids or offer strategic defence guidance to target companies.